NL33/electron-git/z-plans/z-later-next.md

 showNewFolderOrDoc(..)

 right now:
---if you delete a folder, the subfiles of that folder still show in the view until refreshed --I have an apple doc title "Today's schedule" and it shows up first in the file list no matter what (despite alphabetical order).
+--if you delete a folder, the subfiles of that folder still show in the view until refreshed.
+DONE (Aug 20 2021) --I have an apple doc title "Today's schedule" and it shows up first in the file list no matter what (despite alphabetical order).
 Fix that .
+DONE. this seems to be the case for the actual file system.
+Not a function of the app.